Note: Fellowships are based at the Brookings Doha Center in Doha, Qatar.

 Joint Visiting Fellowship

-Over the course of a 9-month period, the fellow will teach up to two courses at Qatar University and have the opportunity to conduct original research of their own.
+Over the course of a 9-month period, the fellow will teach up to two courses at Qatar University and conduct original research of their own.
 The 9-month period covers two academic semesters at Qatar University.
 The joint fellow is expected to author a policy briefing on her/his area of focus, to be published by Brookings.
-Candidates with a focus on the Gulf region are particularly encouraged to apply.
+Candidates with a focus on the Gulf region security issues are particularly encouraged to apply.

 Research, Writing, and Outreach (40%)